Ruebennase/EventStoreML/README.md

       additionalProperties: false
 ```

-Future declarations can then use `core.TypeDeclared@2`.
+Future declarations can then use `core.TypeDeclared@2` as well.

 ---